blippar/webar-sdk-example/README.md

 ## Known Issues ( Fixes in progress and will be available soon within alpha)

   1. When looking around the 3D object, the object rotation may be slighltly inaccurate sometimes.
-  2. There is a little slowness seen on latest iOS Safari browser version, this is being looked at.